-Commission: The Public Utilities Commission of the State of California or any succeeding agency.
+Commission: Federal Communications Commission or any succeeding agency.

-Company: Southwestern Bell Communications Services, Inc. d/b/a SBC Long Distance, d/b/a AT&T Long Distance.
+Company: SBC Long Distance, LLC, d/b/a SBC Long Distance; d/b/a AT&T Long Distance.

-Company-Provided: The switching, transmission, and other related telecommunications or computer equipment/facilities provided by the Company or by any combination of the Company or other authorized Third Party Vendors contracted by the Company.
+Company-Provided: The switching, transmission, and other related telecommunications or computer equipment/facilities provided by the Company or by any combination of the Company, the LEC or CLEC, or other authorized Third Party Vendors contracted by the Company.

 CPE: Customer-Provided Equipment.
-Terminal equipment connected to the telephone network which is owned by the Customer or leased by the Customer from a supplier.
+Terminal equipment connected to the telephone network owned by Customer or leased by Customer from a supplier.